 Explore Birds is a pop-up bird education program designed with the Uni Project.
-The program is deployed in ways: (1) independently when an organization contracts with Eco Projects or (2) as an add-on to the Uni EXPLORE cart, a custom-made cart for science exploration in public spaces.
+The program is deployed in ways: (1) a table-top version when an organization contracts with Eco Projects or (2) an add-on to the Uni EXPLORE NYC science cart.
 In both cases, Eco Projects contributes the museum-quality bird specimens.
 We were mentored in the art and science of taxidermy at the American Museum of Natural History.
 We hold permits from the New York State Department of Conservation and U.S. Fish and Wildlife to possess the specimens for education and exhibit.

 Our education collection of bird specimens is also available for classroom educators to use to complement science curricula.
 For example, a middle school science teacher at the Little Red Elisabeth Irwin used several of the specimens to illustrate species adaptations and to teach species identification.
 Also, the study skins have been used in a PreK bird curriculum at the University Plaza Nursery School.